 The sole reason I was able to survive 11 years as an AFL footballer with all the stresses, pressures and anxieties that come with it, was 100 per cent due to the people that helped me along the journey.

 “I believe every young person should be given the help, care and environment they need to not only be successful in their own lives, but more importantly to be safe and happy.
 The Alannah and Madeline Foundation provides exactly this, and that is why I support the organisation and the fantastic work they do.”

 Dan became an official ambassador for the Alannah & Madeline Foundation in January 2015.
-He has been a huge supporter of our work, including performing at Starry Starry Night, participating in media interviews, presenting at our NCAB Conference 2014 and undertaking a number of school talks.
+He has been a huge supporter of our work, including performing at Starry Starry Night, participating in media interviews and on social media, and undertaking a number of school talks.

 I look forward to taking my responsibilities as a Foundation ambassador as an opportunity to continue to be a spokesperson and advocate for young people and hopefully helping make a little bit of difference.

 Crown Princess Mary is a great supporter of the Alannah & Madeline Foundation and has spoken at various events on our behalf.Read More >